 Record and replay

 At times, your students may think they are using correct pronunciation when in fact they are saying something quite different.
 By using a device to record what your students are actually saying, you have empirical data to play back for each person.
-Encourage him to listen to what he actually said rather than what he thinks he said.
-You may also want him to compare a recording of a native speaker against his recording of himself.
+Encourage him or her to listen to what they actually said rather than what they think they said.
+You may also want to compare their recording to that of a native speaker.
 In this way, your students will have a more objective understanding of their true pronunciation and be able to take steps to correct it.

 Use a mirror